 If you are new to security cameras, and by no means a tech guy, then an NVR security camera system will make the whole installation and configuration easier for you.
 Well, if you have some analog cameras or coax cable installed, a DVR camera system may be a handy solution.

 Actually, I'll recommend NVR systems to anyone who wants to have a higher level of security in home or business, since you'll have so much more to gain with just a little more cost these days.

 Have an idea of whether DVR or NVR video recorder will suit you best?
 There is only one last step to get your best pick: choose a trustworthy and reputable brand with great reviews.

 If you don't want to get contracted into the monthly fees and subscriptions for video storage, which will be a huge cost in the long run, you may want to take a look at Reolink NVR and DVR security systems.

 Except for all the advantages of NVR security systems, the Reolink RLK8-410B4 could record for weeks' long at 4MP or 5MP super clear resolution with built-in 2TB HDD.
 It's easy to set up and view via Reolink customized software.

 Also check out the video footage of the NVR camera from a tech Youtuber:

-Basically, a 4 camera system could build up a relatively comprehensive protection against burglars, break-ins or other dangers: one installed at front door looking down the driveway and porches; one for the backyard; one for securing the off-street windows; and one for indoor use or other critical positions you may have.
+Basically, a 4 camera system could build up a comprehensive protection: one installed at front door looking down the driveway and porches; one for the backyard; one for securing the off-street windows; and one for indoor use or other critical positions you may have.
 (For more suggestions about where to place security cameras, click here.)

 Have even more places to cover?
-In that case, you may get additional Reolink PoE cameras with this RLK8-410B4 NVR system – Yes, it can support up to 8 cameras, or get a 16 channel NVR kit RLK16-410B8 with 8 cameras directly.
+You may purchase additional Reolink PoE cameras to work with this NVR system – Yes, it can support up to 8 cameras.
+Or you may get a 16 channel NVR kit RLK16-410B8 with more camera channels.